pigmonkey/pig-monkey.com/content/2007/06/revision-sawfly.md

 Title: Revision Sawfly
 Date: 2007-06-10
 Modified: 2012-09-30
-Tags: eye wear, review, bicycle, gear
+Tags: eyewear, review, bicycle, gear
 Slug: revision-sawfly

 Being a member of the genetically defective, it's hard to find eyewear that both offers protection and allows me to see.
 Products from ESS, Wiley-X, and other top brands don't fit my prescription.
 Frames from Oakley would kill my budget before even ordering the prescription.
 Most everything else in the big-wide-world-of-eyewear is concerned only with looks, not with that inevitable situation of a projectile flying at 1300 feet per second  straight at you with intent to gorge your cornea.